pydrofoil/pydrofoil/doc/sail_notes.md

 ==
 Argument types after colon and return type after ->.
 Body after =.
-Brackets used when body cotains more than one statment.
+Brackets used when body contains more than one statment.
 Last expression is the return value.

 Example: